-Oregon domestic relations law provides two types of dissolution.
+Oregon's domestic relations law provides two types of dissolution, summary dissolution (uncontested divorce) and complex dissolution (contested.)
 The type you choose depends on the issues surrounding your case and their level of complexity.
-Oregon also allows same-sex couples to enter into domestic partnerships.
-While the state does not yet recognize same-sex marriage, domestic partners must follow the same steps as conventional marriages to end their unions in Oregon.
 You can check the Divorce, Separation, and Annulment section of the Oregon Judicial Branch Website for more detailed information about the types of divorce offered in Oregon and specific forms you may need to prepare your case.

 If you qualify for a summary dissolution, you must file the following forms: